Postpartum Care Package

 *you can add additional in-person sessions for an additional cost.
 Travel fees may apply depending on location.

-• This particular version of “Closing of the bones” was shown to me through a Mexican lineage, often called “Cerrar la Cadera” or a “Cerrada”.
-Using rebozos and other long shawl type materials I (and sometimes with the help of another support person) wrap the postpartum mother’s body from head to toe in a type of closing cocoon.
-It’s up to you if you want this to be a ceremonial experience with loved ones or just with me.
+• This particular version of “Closing of the Bones” was taught to me through a Mexican lineage, often called “Cerrar la Cadera” or a “Cerrada.”
+Using rebozos and other long, shawl-like materials, I (sometimes with the help of another support person) wrap the postpartum mother’s body from head to toe in a type of closing cocoon.
+It’s up to you whether you’d like to experience this with loved ones or just with me.

-I give credit, love and gratitude to Rachelle Saliga, her teacher/relative Clara Alfaro Pena, the indigenous midwives of Northern Ecuador who practice a different version but furthered my confidence that postpartum mothers’ needs are the same no matter what lineage, what part of the world and no matter what particular way a closing ritual is expressed- we are collectively in need and benefit from these physiologic practices.
-It’s not lost on me to share this with integrity and immense gratitude.
+I give credit, love, and gratitude to Rachelle Seliga, her teacher and relative Clara Alfaro Peña, and the indigenous midwives of Northern Ecuador who practice a different version but helped further my confidence in the idea that postpartum mothers’ needs are the same, no matter the lineage, part of the world, or specific way a closing ritual is expressed.
+We are all collectively in need of, and benefit from, these physiological practices.
+Additional love and gratitude to the traditional midwives of Mexico City, Oaxaca, and beyond for sharing this with me.
+It’s not lost on me how important it is to offer this with integrity, immense gratitude, and joy.

 -brings in the grounded element of earth during what’s thought of as an airy time of postpartum.

--postpartum calls for grounding practices to facilitate the huge shift postpartum mothers are undergoing, a closing ceremony is one way to acknowledge and fulfill this need.
+-postpartum calls for grounding practices to facilitate the huge shift postpartum mothers are undergoing, a closing ritual is one way to acknowledge and fulfill this need.

 • - 1 phone call or in person meeting for me to deeply listen and assist in clarifying your intentions for this ritual

-- 1-2 hour closing ceremony (can be with additional support from loved ones or just us)
+-approximately 2 hour closing session (can be with additional support from loved ones or just us)

 “Ali, Thank you so much for showing me a way of honoring this sacred time post-birth and post-breastfeeding.
-“Closing of the bones” ceremony was an instrumental part of my journey in becoming a mother and finding my way back to my body and myself.”
+“Closing of the Bones” was an instrumental part of my journey in becoming a mother and finding my way back to my body and myself.”